-Room changes have been implemented wherever feasible to reduce the movement of students around the school.
-Students should check their schedule for changes from May 25.
+Room changes have been implemented where feasible to reduce the movement of students around the school.
+Please check your timetable for any room changes.

-When students enter through the open classroom door they must sanitise and then sit down.
-At the end of the session students must sanitise and leave the room.
+When you enter through the open classroom door you must sanitise before sitting down.
+At the end of the session you must sanitise again before you leave the room.

 Going to class at the start of the day, at the end of recess and at the end of lunch:

-- Level 1 and Level 2 classrooms: Students are expected to go to class on the scheduled bell.
+- Level 1 and Level 2 classrooms: You are expected to go to class by the scheduled bell.

-- Level 3 classrooms: Students will leave 5 minutes before the scheduled end of period 2, period 4 and period 6.
+- Level 3 classrooms: Your teachers will ask you to leave 5 minutes before the scheduled end of period 2, period 4 and period 6.